How to Clean a Pressure Cooker

 Lastly, steer clear of using scouring pads, steel wool, and abrasive cleaners, as these could scratch the liner or other components.

 Simple Green All-Purpose Cleaner won't harm your favorite kitchen appliance when it comes time for a deep cleaning.
-The orally non-toxic, non-abrasive formula powers out grime, cuts through grease and oil and removes difficult stains without bleach or harsh chemicals.

 Always soak your pressure cooker's removable parts after use, and deep clean the whole appliance at least once a month.